MuhFaridanSutariya/llava-1.5-liveness-7b/README.md

 Replace `virtualenv_name` with the name you provided in the previous step.

 ### 5. Install Requirements
-Once the virtual environment is activated, you can install the project requirements from the `requirements.txt` file.
+Once the virtual environment is activated, you can install the project requirements from the `requirements.app.txt` file.
 Follow these steps:

 **On Windows, macOS, and Linux:**
-In the activated virtual environment, navigate to the directory where the `requirements.txt` file is located.
+In the activated virtual environment, navigate to the directory where the `requirements.app.txt` file is located.
 Then, enter the following command:
 ```bash
 pip install -r requirements.app.txt
 ```